 Planting new trees this spring?
-It’s a must to prune them just before they go into the ground.
-Consult this general guide from the University of Minnesota Extension (scroll down for tree planting) to find out why.
+It’s a must to prune them as soon as they go into the ground.
+Consult this general guide from the Montana State University Extension (PDF) to find out how and why.

 How and what to prune?
 That’s a question for experienced experts.
 No two pruners end up with the same product.
 We all know the basics: use sharp shears or blades to avoid jagged, disease-facilitating cuts; prune at the joints.
 If you’re unsure, stick with the obvious.
 Trim all branches that grow vertically from an established branch, all dead material as far back as possible, and any branches in contact with each other; the rubbing opens up wounds into which disease and fungi may enter.
 Remember: it’s easy to get carried away.
 For shaping and best general-health pruning to encourage blooming, check out this resource from the Arbor Day Foundation.
 What’s the best way to learn about pruning?
 Watch a orchardist or nursery man do her/his thing and have them explain why they do what they do as they are doing it.
 It’s more than a skill… it’s an art.

 Built for tough jobs with powerful, carbon steel blades and comfortable handles.